-3.4.5 Implementation of the Group of Virtual Others
+3.4.6 Implementation of the Group of Virtual Others

 The group of virtual others consisted of six virtual humans with three possible configurations of appearance.
 The virtual humans were either (1) all realistic, (2) all stylized, or (3) evenly distributed between stylized and realistic.
 The virtual humans' genders were distributed evenly between males and females.
-All virtual humans were positioned in a circular pattern with a radius of 2.5 m, facing the group's center.
+All virtual humans were positioned in a circular pattern with a radius of $2.5 \, \mathrm{m}$, facing the group's center.
 There was one additional empty spot for the participant to join the group (see Figure 1).

-3.4.5.1 Appearance of Group Members
+3.4.6.1 Appearance of Group Members

 We generated six realistic virtual humans by scanning three male and three female volunteers dressed in casual attire in a laboratory at the University of Würzburg.
-The volunteers' ages ranged from 21 to 25 (M = 23.33, SD = 1.86), they gave explicit consent for using their virtual reconstructions in a scientific context, and they were not compensated for participation.
+The volunteers' ages ranged from 21 to $25 \ (M=23.33, SD=1.86)$, they gave explicit consent for using their virtual reconstructions in a scientific context, and they were not compensated for participation.
 Three of the resulting realistic virtual humans are depicted in Figure 1.
-The stylized virtual others were created using random configurations of the customization options described in Section 3.4.3.
+The stylized virtual others were created using random configurations of the customization options described in Section 3.4.4.
 Therefore, we excluded the base avatar type that participants initially chose for their customized stylized self-avatar to avoid unintentionally creating a digital twin of the participant.
-Stylized virtual others were scaled to a body height of 165.8 cm for females and 178.9 cm for males, relating to the body height average of the German population in 2021.
+Stylized virtual others were scaled to a body height of $165.8 \ \mathrm{cm}$ for females and $178.9 \ \mathrm{cm}$ for males, relating to the body height average of the German population in 2021^6 .

-3.4.5.2 Animation and Behavior of Group Members
+3.4.6.2 Animation and Behavior of Group Members

+To avoid potential bias caused by different emotional dispositions of the virtual others (Volonte et al., 2020), we aimed to keep animation and behavior constant between the groups' configurations.
+Therefore, the following description of animation and behavior equally applies to both types of virtual humans.
 The virtual human's body animation was drawn from eight distinct idle animations exported from Mixamo (Adobe Systems Inc., 2023).
-To simulate the input behavior of virtual others, we additionally captured nine pointing animations using an Xsens MVN Link motion capture suit with Xsens MVN Record in version 2022.0.0 (Movella Inc., 2022).
+To simulate the input behavior of virtual others, we additionally captured nine pointing animations using an Xsens MVN Link7 motion capture suit with Xsens MVN Record in version 2022.0.0 (Movella Inc., 2022).
 Two of the pointing gestures were performed with the left hand and seven with the right hand.
 All animations maintained fixed world positions and rotations, ensuring the virtual humans remained stationary, facing the group's center.
 No facial expressions were displayed.